Better Offer Canyon - track notes

 Entry

-Drive about 2km past the Mt Wilson turn-off on the Bells Line of Road, and park just before the overtaking lane starts.
-Follow the fire trail that starts at the bush regeneration sign.
-It heads east briefly at first, and then roughly south along Dalpura ridge.
-A track used to continue all the way to Birrabang Brook, but since the fires of 2006, the bush has regenerated, and the track is faint in some places and non-existent in others.
+Drive 2.2km past the Mt Wilson turn-off on the Bells Line of Road, and park just before the overtaking lane starts.
+Best parking is on the north side at a large clearing at MGA511861 (Mount Wilson).
+Cross the road, and pick up a track heading into the bush, generally heading SSW.
+At MGA509854, turn left (SSE) on to a minor track where the main track continues straight ahead.
 Cross over the 1025 point and keep to the east side of the ridge.
-The ridge soon descends and opens out, and you should shortly reach a large rock pagoda.
+The ridge soon descends and opens out, and you should shortly reach a large rock pagoda, with a second one visible further down the ridge.
 If you look west, you should see another rock pagoda about 150m away in the creek, off to the right side of the ridge.
 Head for this.
 The creek goes over a small waterfall at this point, which you can abseil, or possibly scramble.

 Notes

-The first drop at the small waterfall is only about 2m from the bottom, but it is a dodgy scramble.
-Better is to abseil from slings about 5m further up the left bank.
-The next drop goes down a sloping crack, and then down into an ankle deep pool, about 14m all up.
-A slippery slide follows and a rope for a hand over hand is advisable.
-A short canyon section follows, starting with a slippery 6m abseil into a waist deep pool.
-It finishes with a final 6m drop into a pool that can be climbed down if dry, or abseiled if wet.
+The first drop at the small waterfall is only about 3m from the bottom, but it is a dodgy scramble.
+Better is to abseil from slings about 5m further up the left bank, or from a tree in the creek (about 8m all up).
+The next drop goes down a sloping crack, over some overhands, and down into an ankle deep pool, about 14m all up.
+The wade can be avoided by scrambling on small ledges.
+A slippery slide follows and a rope for a 10m hand over hand or abseil is advisable.
+A short canyon section follows, starting with a slippery 6m abseil (10m all up) into a waist- to neck-deep pool.
+It finishes with a final 6m drop into a pool (10m all up) that can be climbed down if dry, or abseiled if wet.

 The final two abseils are one after the other.
 The first is quite long, and can be abseiled straight down the falls, or from a tree on a ledge to the left.
 Either way it is about 23m.
-The last is about 8m (or 2m for the minimum drop), but the anchor is about 8m back making the start quite tricky.
-Maybe a more convenient anchor can be found.
+The last is about 8m (or 2m for the minimum drop, where you can walk off to the right), but the anchor is about 8m back making the start quite tricky.

 Exit